California Rare Fruit Growers

 What this means for us:

-At this time, our Chapter’s position is that citrus fruit, plants, leaves or foliage are not brought to any of our events, regardless of the location of the member’s citrus fruit trees.
+At this time, our Chapter’s position is that citrus plants, leaves, or foliage are not brought to any of our events, regardless of the location of the member’s citrus fruit trees.
 View our one-page Information Sheet.